fly-apps/flygreeting/.codeship/README.md

 This encrypted environment file can only be decrypted with your `codeship.aes` key, so it's safe to check it into version control so long as you don't share the AES key with anyone.

 ### Testing Automated Deployments with Codeship
-Your application is now ready to deploy, so in this step you'll run the build pipeline and confirm that your deployment worked.
+Your application is now ready to deploy.
+In this step, you'll run the build pipeline and confirm that your deployment worked.

 First, commit all of your changes and push them up to your forked repository:

 ```bash
 git add -A && git commit -m "Adding Codeship configuration" && git push origin main
 ```

 Go back to your Codeship project dashboard.
 You will be able to see each step as it's performed.
-If there's an error, Codeship will show you the output from the console, but if everything works as expected, you should see your application's info in Codeship after it's deployed to Fly.
+If there's an error, Codeship will show you the console's output, but if everything works as expected, you should see your application's info from Fly after it's deployed.

 ![A successful build in Codeship Pro](images/image-4.png)

-Once the build has completed successfully, the last thing you can do is test the deployment. open the `flygreeting` app in the browser by running `flyctl open /v1/countries` on your local machine or use curl to call the endpoint:
+Once the build has completed successfully, the last thing you can do is test it manually. open the `flygreeting` app in the browser by running `flyctl open /v1/countries` on your local machine or use curl to call the endpoint:

 ```bash
 curl https://<your-fly-app-name>.fly.dev/v1/countries/